metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_service_monitor_v1_manifest.md

 page_title: "k8s_monitoring_coreos_com_service_monitor_v1_manifest Data Source - terraform-provider-k8s"
 subcategory: "monitoring.coreos.com"
 description: |-
-  The 'ServiceMonitor' custom resource definition (CRD) defines how 'Prometheus' and 'PrometheusAgent' can scrape metrics from a group of services.Among other things, it allows to specify:* The services to scrape via label selectors.* The container ports to scrape.* Authentication credentials to use.* Target and metric relabeling.'Prometheus' and 'PrometheusAgent' objects select 'ServiceMonitor' objects using label and namespace selectors.
+  The 'ServiceMonitor' custom resource definition (CRD) defines how 'Prometheus' and 'PrometheusAgent' can scrape metrics from a group of services.
+Among other things, it allows to specify: * The services to scrape via label selectors. * The container ports to scrape. * Authentication credentials to use. * Target and metric relabeling.
+'Prometheus' and 'PrometheusAgent' objects select 'ServiceMonitor' objects using label and namespace selectors.
 ---

 # k8s_monitoring_coreos_com_service_monitor_v1_manifest (Data Source)

-The 'ServiceMonitor' custom resource definition (CRD) defines how 'Prometheus' and 'PrometheusAgent' can scrape metrics from a group of services.Among other things, it allows to specify:* The services to scrape via label selectors.* The container ports to scrape.* Authentication credentials to use.* Target and metric relabeling.'Prometheus' and 'PrometheusAgent' objects select 'ServiceMonitor' objects using label and namespace selectors.
+The 'ServiceMonitor' custom resource definition (CRD) defines how 'Prometheus' and 'PrometheusAgent' can scrape metrics from a group of services.
+Among other things, it allows to specify: * The services to scrape via label selectors. * The container ports to scrape. * Authentication credentials to use. * Target and metric relabeling.
+'Prometheus' and 'PrometheusAgent' objects select 'ServiceMonitor' objects using label and namespace selectors.

 ## Example Usage